Joe2308/hooplife-ms4/TESTING.md

 ## Shopping Bag:
 * The shopping bag page has been tested to show all products and product totals
-* User can update quantites and sizes and also delete items in their bag
+* Users can update quantites and sizes and also delete items in their bag

 ## **[BACK TO TOP](#content-quick-links)** *
 <hr style="height:5px;border-width:0;color:gray;background-color: #005b96">